Merzakb/P4_Ohmufood_benaissi_merzak/README.md

 ![Logo](assets/images/logo/ohmyfood.png)

 Ohmyfood is a website that lists menus from gourmet restaurants.
-It's site is coded in HTML, CSS, and Sass.
+It's coded in HTML, CSS, and Sass.

 ## Screenshots